oracle-livelabs/goldengate/goldengate-microservices21c/prepare-setup/prepare-setup.md

 ## Task 3: Setup Compute

-Using the details from the two steps above, proceed to the lab *Environment Setup* from the menu on the right to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
+Using the details from the two steps above, proceed to the lab *Environment Setup* from the menu on the left to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:

-    - Create Stack:  *Compute + Networking*
+- **Task 1A: Create Stack: Compute + Networking** (Advised)

+    or

-    - Create Stack:  *Compute only* with an existing VCN where security lists have been updated as per *Step 2* above
+- **Task 1B: Create Stack: Compute only** with an existing VCN where security lists have been updated as per *Step 2* above

 You may now [proceed to the next lab](#next).

 ## Acknowledgements